Efficient and Robust Block Designs for Order-of-Addition Experiments

 \subsection{The OofA designs}

 Building upon the methodology outlined by Stokes and Xu (2022), we define $m$-component OofA designs as follows.
 Let the factor $Z_j$ represent the experimental position of the $j$th component in the OofA experiment, where $j=1, 2, \cdots, m$.
 We refer to these factors as position factors.
-Each factor comprises $m$ levels, $\{1, 2, \cdots, m\}$, and within a single run (unit), the level combination $\{z_1, z_2, \cdots, z_m\}$ of the $m$ factors forms a permutation of the positions $\{1, 2, \cdots, m\}$.
-Table~\ref{tb:d3} presents two 3-factor OofA designs with 6 runs.
-Design $D_1$ is a full OofA design, while $D_2$ is a fractional OofA design that includes two replicated design points: $(1, 2, 3)$ and $(3, 1, 2)$.
-For the design point $\bz = (3, 1, 2)$, it indicates that components 1, 2, and 3 are assigned to the experimental positions 3, 1, and 2, respectively.
-Note that in the OofA designs discussed in this paper, the $j$th factor indicates the position of the $j$th component.
+Each factor comprises $m$ levels, $\{1, 2, \cdots, m\}$, and within a single run (unit), the level combination {$\bz=(z_1, z_2, \cdots, z_m)$} of the $m$ factors forms a permutation of the positions $\{1, 2, \cdots, m\}$. {Note that $Z_j$ (uppercase) refers to the $j$th factor, while $z_j$ (lowercase) refers to the $j$th element of $\bz$.} Table~\ref{tb:d3} presents two 3-factor OofA designs with 6 runs.
+Design $D_1$ is a full OofA design, while $D_2$ is a fractional OofA design that includes two replicated design points: $(1, 2, 3)$ and $(3, 1, 2)$. {For the design point $\bz = (3, 1, 2)$, components 1, 2, and 3 are assigned to experimental positions 3, 1, and 2, respectively.
+Thus, the corresponding sequence is component~2 $\rightarrow$ component~3 $\rightarrow$ component~1.} Note that in the OofA designs discussed in this paper, the $j$th factor indicates the position of the $j$th component.
 This differs from the traditional representation, where the $j$th factor indicates the component specified for the $j$th position.